linode/apl-docs/docs/get-started/installation/custom.md

 ### Compute resources

-APL requires a node pool with at least **12 vCPU** and **24 GB RAM**.
+A node pool with at least **12 vCPU** and **24 GB RAM** is required.

 ### Default storage class

-The custom provider uses the default storage class.
+The default storage class will be used.
 If your cluster has a storage class, make sure it is set to be the default:

 ```bash
 kubectl patch storageclass <your-storage-class> -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'